 About Shane Tarkington

 The move to Union Middle School had a lot of moving parts.
-PE clothes changes, class rooms across the school, lunch wherever he wanted.
+PE clothes changes, classrooms across the school, lunch wherever he wanted.
 He blossomed from the experience!
-He had a core group of friends that come over that are typical and a few on the spectrum The Union philosophy (from the top down) embarrassed him and he felt safe and we felt lucky that he had so many people that looked out for him.
+He had a core group of friends that come over that are typical and a few on the spectrum The Union philosophy (from the top down) embraced him and he felt safe and we felt lucky that he had so many people that looked out for him.
 A parent’s worst nightmare is the bully factor.
-He was getting his own lunch at school (not always healthy but what can you do).
+He was getting his own lunch at school.
 He went to his first dance at Halloween.
 I totally cried!
 Everyone was super nice and welcoming to him.
 Girls asked him to dance.
 It was an amazing night.
 At the end of the night he thanked me

 for helping him conquer his fear of the school dance.
 Freshman year at Leigh High School, Shane went to his first high school dance.
-Oh, for three hours he danced his heart out.
+For three hours he danced his heart out.
 He joined the video game club and the Sisters and Misters Club of Society.
-He might even add another one to the list.
-He is taking high school in for all that he can.
-We love that he wants so much to be apart of the typical social events.
-He has endured football games which he doesn’t even like to watch but because it’s what his friends are doing, he does it.
-They make posters and paint hand prints on their legs and arms.
-He is all in!
+He took high school in for all he could.
+We loved that he wanted to be apart of the typical social events.
+He endured football games which he doesn’t even like to watch but because it’s what his friends were doing, he did it.
+They made posters and painted hand prints on their legs and arms.

 He was all in!
 He was nominated Homecoming King his senior year.
 And at graduation, he was awarded the Principal’s Cup Award for what it means to be a true Leigh High Longhorn.